nicolasruan/aztec-diamond-tilings/README.md

 Functions
 - interlace(p1, p2):
-    return True if p1 > p2
+    returns True if partitions p1 and p2 are interlaced

 - dual_interlace(p1, p2):
-    return True if p1 >' p2
+    returns True if partitions p1 and p2 are dual interlaced

+- diagonal(d, lam, i):
+    helper function for configuration(L)
+    returns the Maya diagram of partition lam such that the number of particles above the i-th diagonal element is equal to the number of holes below the i-th diagonal element

 - configuration(L):
     takes a list of partitions L of length 2n+1 and returns the Maya diagram of L